 Sharing photos online is one of the major reasons for being online.
 I remember about a year ago, one of the biggest anti-Internetters that I know was turned into a believer when, within an hour of her birth, pictures of his beautiful baby girl were in the hands of his rarely-seen relatives in England.
-He still questions sites like Facebook and the ability to maintain a certain level of privacy on these types of networks, which in my mind is a valid concern, but at least he is coming around to the idea.
+While he was able to do this with the help of photographers similar to those seen at newborn photography Portland, he still questions sites like Facebook and the ability to maintain a certain level of privacy on these types of networks.
+This is a valid concern, but at least he is coming around to the idea.

 Without thinking, I would almost always suggest Flickr for people looking to share photos, however, I know there are other popular options that may be a better choice.
 Rather than re-inventing the wheel, I’ll link to an article that reviews 7 Alternatives to Flickr.
 In no particular order, the article reviews the following photo sharing sites: deviantART, Zooomr, Fotki, PBase, Photobucket, Photo.net, and SmugMug.